Lukasa/blog-posts/posts/Writing_A_Persona_Identity_Provider.md

 we'll need it later.

 With that step finished, your support document should be done!
-Make sure you server it from the correct URL, with the correct `Content-Type` header set, and then you're good to go.
+Make sure you serve it from the correct URL, with the correct `Content-Type` header set, and then you're good to go.

 ### The Login Page